andyblackham/xibo-manual/source/en/install_environment_centos6.md

 Centos 6 is available for x86 and x64 archtitecture here: http://wiki.centos.org/Download

-Some of the steps below require additional inputs from you the administrator, these are marked.
+Some of the steps below require additional inputs from you the administrator, these are marked; please also refer to the Security Page for further security advice and considerations.